Maroochydore

 If you suspect any form of cyber threat or realise you’ve made a mistake, such as clicking on a phishing link, it’s important to report it to the IT or security team immediately.
 Many cyberattacks can be mitigated or stopped if they’re caught early, but delays in reporting give attackers more time to exploit vulnerabilities.

 Some individuals hesitate to report incidents for fear of embarrassment or reprimand, but swift action is key to preventing more severe damage.
+Reporting accidental clicks or suspicious activity can prevent major breaches.
+Human error is a leading cause of incidents, as shown by Equifax’s $700 million fine, highlighting the importance of proactive reporting to protect the organisation.
 By fostering a culture of open communication about cybersecurity concerns, you help create a safer environment for everyone.

 Cybersecurity is not just a technical issue—it’s a human one.
 Each individual team member plays a critical role in safeguarding the organisation from cyber threats.
 By adopting responsible online habits, using strong password management, enabling multi-factor authentication, and staying vigilant against potential threats, you can greatly reduce the risk of a cyberattack.